hkeward/phomemo_printer/README.md

 sudo python3 setup.py install
 ```

-This will create and install a CLI called `phomemo_printer` on your PATH.
+This will create a CLI called `phomemo_printer` on your PATH.

 Alternatively, install via pip: